Today is a day when we take time to remember heroes.

 “Everyone was just trying to push you and see how far you can go,” Boyer said.
 “It sucks.
 It's not fun.”

-Boyer made the team and after being a scout team player for his first two years on campus, he eventually took to snapping as a way he could help the team.
-The Longhorns were in need of snappers this fall, and Boyer figured that would be the quickest way to get on the field.
+Boyer made the team and after being a scout team player for his first two years on campus, he eventually discovered snapping was a way he could help the team.
+The Longhorns were in need of snappers heading into this fall, and Boyer figured that would be the quickest way to get on the field.

 So Boyer, who had no snapping experience whatsoever, began to hone his craft as each day passed beginning in the spring.